-So, yes, learning Chinese is positively fun.
+So, yes, learning Chinese is absolutely fun.

 The question we should be asking is “how much Chinese reading and writing have you done?”
-With this question, the road to a fun, joyful and exciting learning experience is wide open.
+With this broader question, the road to fun, joyful and exciting learning experience is wide open.
 And every student is instantly turned into a creator.

-Great prizes have lined up, including:
+This year, great prizes have lined up, including: